SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Results

 Figure \ref{fig:pvsI_south} shows the relation of the polarization degree to the total intensity for all 3 bands in the South region (panels a,b,c).
 The relations are complex, but the data appear to group into two different clusters.
 We then used the \textsc{BayesianGaussianMixture} library in \textsc{scikit-sklearn} python-package (\citealt{scikit-learn}) to classify the data points into 2 groups.
-Since the separation at 89$\,\mu$m is less obvious than at 154 and 214$\,\mu$m, the classification just works well at these longer wavelengths and fails at 89$\,\mu$m.
+Since the separation at 89$\,\mu$m is less obvious than at 154 and 214$\,\mu$m, the classification works well at these longer wavelengths and fails at 89$\,\mu$m.
 Thus, to make it consistent, we classify this case into 3 groups then merge two of them together.
 Each cluster is plotted in a different color and is fitted by a power law, as shown in the legend.
 The polarization degree is higher, and the slope is steeper from one cluster to another.

 To better understand the observed features, we show in panels (e) and (d) of Figure \ref{fig:pvsI_south} the spatial positions of these two clusters at 214$\,\mu$m as an example.
 The central region (colored area in panel e) seems to be shielded partially from the irradiation of R$\,$136, whereas the outer region (colored area in panel d) contains a near-side region which is directly irradiated by the source R$\,$136.
 Surprisingly (also differing from the North), the high polarization degree and shallower slope of the $p-I$ diagram is seen for the central region, located around the intensity peak (or the gas column density peak, see Figure \ref{fig:I_TdNH}a).
 Moreover, the polarization degree in the near-side region (close to R$\,$136) is much lower than that in the far-side region (lower and upper right corners; see color bars).
-This feature is unexpected from the RAT alignment theory.
+The low polarization degree at higher radiation intensity is unexpected from the basic RAT alignment theory.

 We note that the best-fits to the $p-I$ data only reflect the general trend and cannot describe accurately the underlying physics across the different regions.
 Indeed, as shown in Figure \ref{fig:pvsI_north}, there are many data points that appear to follow the steep slope of $\alpha=1$ toward high intensity.
 This can also be seen from Figure \ref{fig:I_TdNH}c that the polarization degree is minimum around the central radiation source, while it becomes higher at the farthest side from this source where the dust temperature is relatively low (see Figure \ref{fig:I_TdNH}b,c,d).
 Therefore, in the next section, we will perform additional analysis of the polarization with the gas column density and dust temperature.